GigiArteni/apiato-repository/docs/laravel.md

 - Use repositories for all data access; avoid direct model queries in controllers.
 - Use criteria for reusable business logic.
-- Leverage middleware for cross-cutting concerns.
+- Leverage cross-cutting concerns for audit, caching, and performance.
 - Use Laravel's validation and event system for security and integrations.

 ---